 DR Congo, M23 rebels sign deal in Qatar to end fighting in eastern Congo

-The declaration has been agreed on by representatives from both sides in Doha weeks after talks in Washington.
+The declaration has been agreed by representatives of both sides in Doha, weeks after talks in Washington.

-The Democratic Republic of Congo (DRC) and the M23 rebel group have signed a declaration of principles in Qatar to end fighting in eastern Congo.
+The Democratic Republic of the Congo (DRC) and the M23 rebel group have signed a declaration of principles in Qatar to end fighting in eastern Congo.

-The declaration was signed on Saturday between representatives from both sides in Doha.
+The declaration was signed on Saturday between representatives of both sides in Doha.

 The DRC and Rwanda-backed M23 rebels have been engaged in heavy fighting, spurred by M23’s bloody January assault and capture of the DRC’s two largest cities.